Shouree/storm-http-framework/root/trees/README.txt

   clears the undo stack.
 - Click and drag a node: Move the node.
 - Click and drag the background: Move all contents of the window.
+- "a": Perform automatic layout in the subtree that starts in the node under the mouse cursor.